 - An inefficient delivery system requires many more cultures to deliver a minimum acceptable amount.

-- We may require additional support because of more serious digestive issues, but only a higher amount for short periods.
+- We may require additional support, but only a higher amount for short periods.

-What if you have more serious digestive issues?
-If you have confidence in your delivery system, i.e., one that consistently delivers a vast majority of the noted CFUs into your gut, for more serious issues many professionals advise around 20 Billion cultures a day.
-Gene Bruno, MS, MHS, Provost and Chief Academic Officer of the Huntington College of Health Sciences notes that “higher doses may be indicated for shorter periods of time…if a specific medical need is being addressed.”
+What if you need additional support?
+If you have confidence in your delivery system, i.e., one that consistently delivers a vast majority of the noted CFUs into your gut, for more support many professionals advise around 20 Billion cultures a day.
+Gene Bruno, MS, MHS, Provost and Chief Academic Officer of the Huntington College of Health Sciences notes that “higher doses may be indicated for shorter periods of time…”

 For major health problems, consult your healthcare professional.

 Until next time, “Be Well and Stay Healthy”!